JulianKnodt/gfx-final-project/writeup.md

 #### Under what circumstances do we think it should work well?

-It does look a little off at certain angles and with certain models that don't have a high number of vertices.
+It can look a little off at certain angles and with certain models that don't have a high number of vertices.
 However, in most circumstances it creates a pretty picture.

 #### Why do we think it should work well under those circumstances?

-We mostly judge by eye as to whether or not our renderer works well.
-We have reference images from the papers cited above as well as numerous examples of ink wash painting available online for visual comparison.
+We mostly judge by eye as to whether or not it works well.
+For visual comparison, we have reference images from papers we have cited as well as numerous examples of ink wash painting available online.
 With these resources we are able to determine whether or not our renderer works well under various circumstances, and in general it does.